totalnoMartina/irish-macrame/README.md

 I watched several tutorials on putting likes and dislikes and decided at the end I would not want to promote 'disliking' but focus more on 'liking so i made the funsction to be able to 'like' or if it is liked to 'unlike which does not show any 'dislike'.
 After testing it on another app in [this repository](https://github.com/totalnoMartina/macrame-shopping).
 Also here my redirect needs fixing, I am trying to find solution for the like to work without refreshing the whole page so stil lexploring this one.

 I spoke to a fellow student Iulia Konovalova about Error pages and she recommended something like [this](https://github.com/IuliiaKonovalova/e-commerce/blob/main/ecommerce_project/views.py) and I am just now finding best way to test to see my error page, so still looking into this.

+During payment process, message shows email confirmation will be sent but no email goes anywhere also, the order total is not rendering so it charges all zeros, I must check does it have anything to do with profile app that user information on charge is not maybe stored
 # Deployment and making a clone
 ## Deployment to heroku

 **In your app**